-Flourish is absolutely honored to take part in this year’s Flagship which is part of Leadership Greater Huntsville’s core program offering.
+Flourish is absolutely honored to take part in this year’s Flagship Program, which is part of Leadership of Greater Huntsville’s core program offering.

 Flagship is a ten-month program designed for established senior leaders who have demonstrated leadership experience and proven success over significant business operations.
 Flagship provides in-depth knowledge of our community and facilitates small group projects that give back.
-Flourish’s CEO and Founder, Megan Nivens-Tannett, was accepted into this years’ program and will be providing a unique perspective piece once a month right here – so stay tuned to follow her journey!
+Flourish’s CEO and Founder, Megan Nivens-Tannett, was accepted into this years’ program and will be providing a unique perspective piece once a month right here – so be sure to come back often to follow her journey!

-In addition to opening and closing retreats, the program spends eight months highlighting greater Huntsville.
-Participants examine the Economic Base/Innovation, Education, Human Services, Healthcare, Local, State and Federal Government and Public Safety.
+In addition to opening and closing retreats, the program spends eight months highlighting greater Huntsville and Madison County.
+Participants engage in the North Alabama Economic Base, Innovation, Education, Human Services, Healthcare, Local, State and Federal Government and Public Safety.
 To support this goal, small-group projects are developed to immediately impact change throughout the community.
 Flagship is an intense, immersive group learning experience that stresses the importance of leadership through service and provides an opportunity for community collaboration.

 Our Leading Like a Local Day kicked off at Huntsville Community Drumline, where we were heard from many local area leaders and of course, Ms. Angela Walker who founded HCDL many years ago.
 A leadership grad herself, she’s now the program chair for the Leading Like a Local Day and is responsible for pulling together the days’ activities.
 Our entire group was broken into small groups (those groups that will be working on the small group projects – more to come on this later) and were thrust into the community in a variety of different ways.
 The intent behind the day is to give an in-depth glimpse into all things Huntsville and gain perspective around areas that you may not be aware of.